top of page

 graph.png

-Rising food and energy prices are impacting the region’s most vulnerable, and public debt and inflation are at levels not seen in decades.
+Rising food and energy prices are hitting the region’s most vulnerable populations, while public debt and inflation remain at elevated levels.
+More than half of African governments struggle with unsustainable debt burdens.

 Screenshot 2022-05-28 at 16.37.27.png